Read This First

 Prompt 2: How might you respond to someone making this argument to make them aware of its circularity?

-The section works by contrast: Acknowledge the Perspective as a load-bearing piece, Introduce the Concept of Circular Reasoning as a supporting reason, and Apply the Concept to the Argument as a supporting reason.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Acknowledge the Perspective as a load-bearing piece, Introduce the Concept of Circular Reasoning as a supporting reason, and Apply the Concept to the Argument as a supporting reason.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Acknowledge the Perspective distinct from Introduce the Concept of Circular Reasoning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Acknowledge the Perspective distinct from Introduce the Concept of Circular Reasoning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares miraculous event X happened.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.